silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/00_Introduction.md

 ## Validation

-Form validation is handled by the [api:Validator] class and the `validator` property on the `Form` object.
+Form validation is handled by the [api:SilverStripe\Forms\Validator] class and the `validator` property on the `Form` object.
 The validator is provided with a name of each of the [api:FormField]s to validate and each `FormField` instance is responsible for validating its' own data value.